Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 Characters approaching from the south can see the prison’s south entrance and the trail that leads up to it.

-### Extreme Cold

-The temperature outside is at or below 0 degrees Fahrenheit (−18 degrees Celsius) while the characters are at the prison.
-A creature exposed to the cold must succeed on a DC 10 Constitution saving throw at the end of each hour or gain 1 level of exhaustion.
-Creatures with resistance or immunity to cold damage automatically succeed on the saving throw, as do creatures wearing cold-weather gear (thick coats, gloves, and the like) and creatures naturally adapted to cold climates.

 ### Guards on Watch

 The prison has four guard towers (see area R9), and three guards in cold-weather clothing are stationed atop each one.
 If you need to make Wisdom (Perception) checks for the guards to determine if they notice something, make only one roll with advantage.